-Cerebus Retcon: The Pleiades' wishes could be considered this (Umika's wish for an editor to recognize her works, Kaoru wanting a healthy body to play soccer, Satomi wanting to talk to animals and Nico wishing for "regeneration").
+Cerebus Retcon: The Pleiades' wishes could be considered this (Umika's wish for an editor to recognize her works, Kaoru wanting a healthy body to play soccer, Satomi wanting to talk to animals and Niko wishing for "regeneration").
 When we first hear them they seem pretty innocuous and simplistic, compared to other wishes made in the series.
 They take on a serious meaning after ch 10. when you learn their backstories and find out why they would make these wishes.

 Kazumi's bells.
 They turn out to be a keepsake from her grandmother.
 Also, one of them turns out to contain Michiru's Grief Seed, which Kazumi uses to save Umika and Kaoru from becoming witches.

 Yuuri has several.
 All of her "clues" in Chapter 4 are explained in Chapter 5.
 Another one is disguising herself as Satomi in Chapter 3, hinting at her wish.
 However, the one that's easiest to miss is the spoon hanging around Yuuri's neck.